How do women use aged care services in later life?

 Most women will use aged care services at some point.
 These services mostly start with basic home care and often involve residential aged care in the last two or three years of life.

-The majority of Australia’s aged care system is funded and regulated by government.
+The majority of Australia’s aged care system is funded and regulated by the government.
 The Government’s policy focus is on providing services that allow us to age at home, but residential aged care facilities use up to two-thirds of aged care funding.
 The researchers wanted to look at the timeframe and reasons for moving from home and community care to permanent residential aged care in later life.

 What did the researchers do?